 The Report tackles the problems that parents of disabled persons have to face.
 For example, “Many parents of children with disabilities experience enormous pressure towards a cure.
 There is a growing number of interventions aimed at ‘fixing’ a child’s impairments or, at least, making them less apparent to the outside world.
 Many of these interventions are invasive, painful and/or irreversible, and do not achieve any real benefit for the children, because they are performed with the sole objective of making them appear aesthetically normal and better accepted within society (for example, limb lengthening in children with restricted growth or cosmetic facial surgery in children with Down’s syndrome).
 Some interventions are potentially harmful, such as stem cell therapy, antifungal medications and chelation therapy for autistic children.
 There are also a number of surgical procedures and hormonal treatments intended to inhibit the growth of children with severe impairments, including hysterectomy and oestrogen treatment (see A/72/133)”.

-Euthanasia is also approached by the report
+Euthanasia is also approached by the UN report on persons with disabilities

 The Report recognizes the negative effect on this collective but fails to mention what is happening in countries where euthanasia has been legalized (read our articles One in three Dutch doctors reported being willing to euthanize the mentally ill, HERE and HERE), accepting that it is a free choice for the disabled person [to request euthanasia] “on an equal basis with others”.
 “From a disability rights perspective, there is a grave concern that legalizing euthanasia and assisted suicide could put at risk the lives of persons with disabilities.
 If assisted dying is made available for all persons with a health condition or impairment, regardless of whether they are terminally ill or not, a social assumption might follow that it is better to be dead than to live with a disability.”
 The report, therefore, recommends that “[w]here assisted dying is permitted, implement strong measures to protect the right to life of persons with disabilities on an equal basis with others” (read our article on the issue HERE).